usnistgov/5gdeploy/oai/README.md

 ## USRP hardware

-`--oai-gnb-usrp=b2xx` enables USRP B2xx hardware in the gNB.
+`--oai-gnb-usrp=b2xx` enables USRP B2xx hardware in the gNB; this would disable all UE simulators.
 This should be used together with `--oai-gnb-conf` to import a config file with radio parameters.
+If there are multiple gNBs, you may specify `--oai-gnb-conf` as a directory so that each USRP can have different radio parameters.

 USRP firmware is mounted from `/usr/local/share/uhd/images` on the host machine.
 Run this command to download the firmware: